• (562) 903-4800

 Staff

 The clinical staff at Biola Counseling Center consists of both full and part-time practitioners.
-Our part-time staff includes licensed clinical psychologists, clinical psychology graduate students, and post-doctoral clinicians working toward licensure.
+Our staff includes licensed clinical psychologists and Marriage and Family Therapists, clinical psychology graduate students and MFT Trainees, and post-doctoral clinicians working toward licensure as psychologists.

 Licensed Clinical and Training Staff